discrete-notes/discrete-notes.github.io/_posts/2018-11-30-november-2018-notes.md

-any electric utility company faces: how to manage the different the power plants to meet the demand while using the less energy possible, given that there are many constraints on these plants (a nuclear reactor cannot be switched on and off in a minute, some other stuff has to cool down etc.).
-As often in OR (from what I know) this is done by having big LPs and playing with them, adding new inequalities, trying to use the structure to speed the computation, having branch and cut routines etc.
+any electric utility company faces: how to manage the different the power plants to meet the demand while using the less energy possible, given that there are many constraints on these plants (a nuclear reactor cannot be switched on and off in a minute, some other stuff has to cool down, etc.).
+As often in OR (as far as I know) this is done by having big LPs and playing with them, adding new inequalities, trying to use the structure to speed the computation, having branch and cut routines etc.

+One of the big challenges that one has to tackle when solving these big LPs in an industrial context is to break the symmetries.
-A challenge is to break symmetries in these LPs.
-Suppose you have two identical nuclear reactors, then if you use one or the other, you will have the same cost, thus you can have many many optimal solutions.
+Suppose you have two identical nuclear reactors, then if you use one or the other in your solution, you will have the same cost, thus you can have many many optimal solutions.
 This is bad for a branch and cut strategy, where the ideal case is to have only one optimal solution, and to be cutting all the other branches.
 Cécile showed ways to solve this problem, and